moifort/play-with-hexagonal-architecture/README.md

 * **in-memory** very simple module using a simple in memory HashMap
 * **sql-spring-data** more complex module using **Spring Boot** with **Spring Data JPA** and **Mapstruct** dependency with **H2** db

-**handler** directory defines all technologies we can use to send notification from the domain.
+**notification** directory defines all technologies we can use to send notification from the domain.
 * **irc** send event on an IRC channel
 * **mail** send event through mail